nvbn/shell_logger/README.md

 ## Installation

-Only 64 bit Linux and osx with zsh are supported at the moment:
+Only 64 bit Linux and osx with bash or zsh are supported at the moment:

 ```bash
 sh -c "$(curl -sL https://raw.githubusercontent.com/nvbn/shell_logger/master/install.sh)"